 Provide an explanation in the comment section of the checklist for why it is not in place or necessary for your organisation.

+If your organisation decides that it does not provide regulated activities you must inform Foras na Gaeilge in writing and you are not required to complete this checklist.

 Foras na Gaeilge may withdraw funding from organisations which are not compliant with this Safeguarding checklist (or taking satisfactory steps towards being compliant).

 Foras na Gaeilge do not require a copy of your organisation’s Safeguarding Policy or evidence of compliance but we do require a signed copy of this checklist.